yochaigal/cairn/wip/2e/wilderness-exploration.md

 ##### Getting Lost
 - There is a 2-in-6 chance the party will get lost when traveling via difficult terrain.
 - If the party gets lost, they may need to spend a **Wilderness Action** to recover their way.
-Optionally roll on the [Cardinal Directions](#cardinal-directions) table to see where the party finds themselves.
+Optionally roll on the [Cardinal Directions](#cardinal-directions) table to see where the party ends up.
 - Maps and relevant backgrounds negate the need for a roll, or decrease the chances of getting lost to 1-in-6.

 ##### Cardinal Directions
-When required, consult the following table to determine a cardinal direction.
+Roll 1d6 to determine how many miles off-route the characters are, then roll 1d8 and consult the following table to find out the direction they traveled.

 |         |                |
 | :-----: | :-----------:  |